Pink Floyd: Waters's departure and legal battles

-1985–present: Gilmour-led era
+1985–1994: Gilmour-led era

 A Momentary Lapse of Reason (1987)

-In 1986, Gilmour began recruiting musicians for what would become Pink Floyd's first album without Waters, A Momentary Lapse of Reason.
+In 1986, Gilmour began recruiting musicians for a new project.
+Initially, there was no commitment to a Pink Floyd release, and Gilmour maintained that the material might become his third solo album.
+However, by the end of 1986, Gilmour had decided to make the material into a Pink Floyd project, the first without Waters.
 There were legal obstacles to Wright's re-admittance to the band, but after a meeting in Hampstead, Pink Floyd invited Wright to participate in the coming sessions.
 Gilmour later stated that Wright's presence "would make us stronger legally and musically", and Pink Floyd employed him with weekly earnings of $11,000.

-Recording sessions began on Gilmour's houseboat, the Astoria, moored along the River Thames.
+Recording sessions began on Gilmour's houseboat, the Astoria, moored on the River Thames.
+Gilmour felt that lyrics had become more important than the music under Waters, and sought to restore the balance.
 The group found it difficult to work without Waters's creative direction; to write lyrics, Gilmour worked with several songwriters, including Eric Stewart and Roger McGough, eventually choosing Anthony Moore.
 Wright and Mason were out of practice; Gilmour said they had been "destroyed" by Waters, and their contributions were minimal.